Next Generation Air Transportation System: Implementation

 NextGen is a complex, large-scale system of systems implemented over decades.
 Systems are always in various stages of lifecycle management from research to technical refreshes.
 FAA planning reports are used to map the evolution from the legacy National Airspace System (NAS) to NextGen.
 To manage NextGen with short-term funding horizons, the FAA rolled out improvements in smaller increments with more program segments to ensure affordability.

 The FAA is using knowledge gained since 2011 when it published the NextGen Mid-Term Concept of Operations.
 Working closely with stakeholders, the FAA invested in research and pre-implementation work to determine the feasibility of advanced concepts and their associated benefits.
-The aviation community understood that many, but not all, of the concepts would produce positive business cases once research and pre-implementation work was under way, and that some goals would be replaced by other concepts in an evolving aviation environment.
+The aviation community understood that many, but not all, of the concepts would produce positive business cases once research and pre-implementation work was underway, and that some goals would be replaced by other concepts in an evolving aviation environment.
 The FAA refined the path that the NextGen planners envisioned with a few adjustments, eliminating some concepts that were high cost, high risk, or of low benefit based on research and industry feedback.

-Six concepts that posed too high a technical risk, for instance those with no available technical solution, were deferred beyond 2030.
-Some concepts that required more research to garner evidence of perceived operational benefits also have been deferred for implementation into the later segments of NextGen.
+Six concepts that posed too high a technical risk, for instance, those with no available technical solution, were deferred beyond 2030.
+Some concepts that required more research to garner evidence of perceived operational benefits also were deferred for implementation into the later segments of NextGen.

 The FAA had scheduled initial implementation of all major planned systems by 2025 but not the full integration necessary to provide the complete set of anticipated NextGen benefits.
-The FAA has made progress in transforming the NAS and expects to finish all the main NextGen components by 2030.
-The FAA plans on accruing benefits through enterprise-level advanced applications, more aircraft equipage, and full workforce adoption of TBO.
+The agency now expects to finish implementation of all the main NextGen components by 2030.
+Benefits will accrue through enterprise-level advanced applications, more aircraft equipage, and full workforce adoption of TBO.

 Elements

-NextGen is generally described as a shift from a ground-based system of air traffic control to a satellite-based system of air traffic management.
-It encompasses many technologies, policies, and procedures, and changes are implemented after thorough safety testing.
-It is composed of many elements that provide benefits individually and collectively to transform the air transportation system.
+NextGen encompasses many technologies, policies, and procedures.
+Changes to communications, navigation, surveillance, automation, information management, weather, and other areas are implemented after thorough safety testing.